Brand Archetypes: Structure, Soul, and Strategy

 Once you’ve chosen your archetype, the magic begins: bringing it to life through your brand’s voice, visuals, and presence.
 Your archetype shapes how your brand sounds, feels, and connects.

 If you’re building your brand yourself, this becomes your anchor.
-Archetypes give you a strategic foundation, so you’re not just picking pretty colors or clever words in isolation, but creating a strategic identity.
+Archetypes give you a strategic foundation, so you’re not just picking pretty colors or clever words in isolation, but creating an identity.

 Here’s how to translate your archetype into your brand expression: